8/7/2024

 Matt Stevenson

-Brian, it really centers on what Jesse commented on really that macro health of the consumer, you know, what the feds do with interest rates.
-You know, there's a tight correlation to credit card balances and interest rates.
-And, you know, how does that play out relative to the macro economic position in the back half of the year?
-You know, we're really focused internally on outperformance, meaning we want to help perform the market, right?
-And so as the market, you know, stabilizes and starts to grow, we want to be growing above market rates.
-And so really, that's where we're focused is continue to take share.
-If this market, you know, continues to remain soft and, you know, continue to focus on the key elements of our transformation, which are yielding results, you know, as you indicated in some of the areas that we called out in our prepared remarks.
-Right.
+Brian, it really centers on what Jesse commented on, really, that macro health of the consumer, what the feds do with interest rates.
+There's a tight correlation to credit card balances and interest rates.
+How does that play out relative to the macroeconomic position in the back half of the year?
+We're really focused internally on outperformance, meaning we want to outperform the market. as the market, you know, stabilizes and starts to grow, we want to be growing above market rates.
+And so, really, that's where we're focused is continuing to take share if this market, you know, continues to remain soft and, you know, continue to focus on the key elements of our transformation, which are yielding results, you know, as you indicated in some of the areas that we called out in our prepared remarks.

 speaker

-And then just if I could squeeze one last one in here, you mentioned you're confident in the resilience of the auto enthusiast long term with macro side of today that turns that on its head a little.
-Is there a historical precedent here with maybe folks pulling back early in a downturn adjusting their spending and perhaps cutting other discretionary areas later?
-Is there any like historical precedent?
+And then just if I could squeeze one last one in here.
+You mentioned you're confident in the resilience of the auto enthusiast long term.
+With macro cited today, that turns that on its head a little.
+Is there a historical precedent here with maybe folks pulling back early in a downturn and adjusting their spending and perhaps cutting other discretionary areas later?
+Is there any historical precedent?

 speaker